 How to make paranoid targets click on email link: send a short newsletter about upcoming training courses with small unsubscribe link— Martín Obiols (@olemoudi) May 6, 2015

-OK, people brainlessly click through.
-But at least we can teach them not to put their credentials on untrusted sites right?
-Well just before you start with the awareness there is some prep work you need to do.
+OK, people brainlessly click on links and it’s hard to stop them.
+But at least we can teach them not to enter their credentials on untrusted sites right?
+Well just before you start rolling out your awareness campaign there is some prep work you need to do.

 For your awareness campaign to be remotely successful, you need to keep your login pages (that is, the forms where your users put credentials) consistent.